Freedom of the City

 The Freedom of the City is the highest award given by the City of Vancouver.

-The City began honouring individuals with the Freedom of the City Award in 1936.
+The City began honouring individuals and groups with the Freedom of the City Award in 1936.

-Recipients of the award are recognized during a special ceremony at Council, which consists of the reading and presentation of a framed scroll, the Freedom Medal, and a decal that permits free parking at City parking meters.
-Recipients have their names inscribed in the Book of Freedoms and are entitled to be called Freeman of the City of Vancouver.
+Recipients of the award are recognized during a special ceremony at Council, which consists of the reading and presentation of a framed certificate, and the presentation of the Freedom Medal.
+Recipients have their names inscribed in the Book of Freedoms.

 Members of City Council nominate individuals for the award.
 According to the Vancouver Charter (Section 205), these nominations must be approved by unanimous vote of Council.